DiffSpectra: Molecular Structure Elucidation from Spectra using Diffusion Models: Methods

 At each time $t \in [0,1]$ during the reverse process, DMT takes the noisy molecular graph $\mathcal{G}_t = (\mathbf{H}_t, \mathbf{A}_t, \mathbf{X}_t)$ as input, along with a self-conditioned estimate $\tilde{\mathcal{G}}_0$, and predicts a clean graph $\hat{\mathcal{G}}_0 = (\hat{\mathbf{H}}, \hat{\mathbf{A}}, \hat{\mathbf{X}})$.
 The model performs denoising inference conditioned on both the current time step and the molecular spectra.
 The overall model architecture is illustrated in \cref{fig:overview}(B).
 For the sake of clarity, the self-conditioning mechanism is omitted in the figure.

 A time embedding, obtained via sinusoidal encoding of $\log(\alpha_t^2/\sigma_t^2)$, is passed through learnable projections.
-Simultaneously, a spectra embedding is generated by the SpecFormer, which will be detailed in \cref{sec:specformer}.
+Simultaneously, embeddings of spectra are generated by the SpecFormer, which will be detailed in \cref{sec:specformer}.
 These two embeddings are then concatenated to form the conditioning vector $\bC$, which is used throughout the network.

-\textbf{Initial embeddings.} The DMT module is composed of stacked Transformer-style equivariant blocks.
-In the first layer, the node features $\bH_t$ and the edge features $\bA_t$ are first concatenated with their corresponding self-conditioning estimates $\tilde{\bH}_0$ and $\tilde{\bA}_0$, respectively.
+\textbf{Initial embeddings.} The DMT module consists of stacked Transformer-style equivariant blocks.
+In the first layer, the node features $\bH_t$ and the edge features $\bA_t$ are concatenated with their corresponding self-conditioning estimates $\tilde{\bH}_0$ and $\tilde{\bA}_0$, respectively.
 For edge features, distance features $\mathbf{D}_0$ computed from the self-conditioned coordinates $\tilde{\bX}_0$ are also concatenated.
 These concatenated features are then passed through linear projections to obtain the initial embeddings:

 where $\left[\cdot,\cdot\right]$ denotes the concatenation operation, and $d_{h}$ and $d_{a}$ denote the hidden embedding dimensions for node and edge embeddings, respectively.
 The coordinate stream initializes with the noisy positions $\bX^{(1)} = \bX_t$.
 In addition, adjacency matrices derived from chemical bonding patterns and distance cutoffs computed from $\tilde{\bX}_0$ are extracted and concatenated to serve as auxiliary attention masks in subsequent layers.